Karen Americans: Other states

 Other areas with sizable Karen populations include southern portions of Salt Lake City, the San Francisco Bay Area, and several cities in Texas.
 An approximate 3,500 Karen are believed to be living in Atlanta, Georgia, and Chapel Hill, North Carolina.
 The town of New Bern, North Carolina is believed to have around 1,900 Karen and Karenni refugees who came because of the abundance of work and low cost of living in the 1990s.
 Karen are one of the groups of Burmese refugees that have now been settled in Phoenix, Arizona, along with Chin and Burmese Muslim refugees.
 Burmese refugees are the largest group being resettled in Iowa since 2008, with the majority being Karen.
 Many Karen refugees have been settled in Des Moines, Iowa in particular by Adventist charity organizations, as well as in Nashville, Tennessee, and Saint Louis and Kansas City in Missouri.
-A community of around 700 Karen refugees have settled in Clarksville, Arkansas since 2005.
+A community of around 700 Karen refugees have settled in Clarksville, Arkansas, since 2005.

 Religion

 Christianity

 Although only around 15–20% of Karen people in Myanmar are Christians, the vast majority of Karen refugees tend to practice Christianity, specifically the Baptist and Seventh-day-Adventist denominations.
 Many Baptist churches and other religious denominations have separate services for their local Karen population.
 Besides Baptist and Seventh-day-Adventist communities, there exists a Catholic Karenni community numbering around 4,500 in places such as Minnesota, and Arizona.
 Since the 2010s the Roman Catholic Archdiocese of Saint Paul and Minneapolis has included prayers and hymns in the Karen language in their religious services.
 Most Karen tend to be Baptist while the Karenni tend to be of Catholic and other Christian denominations.
 In southern Salt Lake City, the Columbus LDS meetinghouse is now geared towards Karen and Karenni refugees who now make up the majority of the congregation.
-Anglicanism and Reformed Christian are also are present in significant numbers.
+Anglicanism and Reformed Christian are also present in significant numbers.
 In 2013 the Karen community of Omaha planned to build the Karen Christian Revival Church costing an estimate 2 million for their worship needs.
 Karen Christians usually congregate in rented space or borrow other churches' properties.
 In 2017 the Karen community of Syracuse bought a Polish-American bar and converted it into the Syracuse Karen Baptist church.

 Christianity tends to play an important part in many Karen Americans' lives, and church attendance is generally high.
 Churches tend to be the focal point of the Karen community where many activities and organizations are based, so much so that many Buddhist and other non-Christian Karen sometimes attend church for the sake of participating in community events with their Christian counterparts.